marlene32100/nordicGlamping/README.md

 I have used Javascript to validate the contact form; in this way mistakes are reduced and the user is guided throughout the filling.
 Fields such as name/surname and phone number cannot be validate perfectly, since not everyone in the world uses the Latin alphabet or the same way yo write a phone number.
 To reduce mistakes, I decided to validate name/surname accepting alphabet and special characters: in this way, also letters such as Å, Ä, Ö, just to name a few, can be validated.
 Phone numbers accepts obviously only digits, with a minimum of 9.
-According to [O'reilly website] (https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch04s03.html), the shortest phone number in the world has 7 digits.
+According to [O'reilly website](https://www.oreilly.com/library/view/regular-expressions-cookbook/9781449327453/ch04s03.html), the shortest phone number in the world has 7 digits.
 Considering that the travel agency is supposed to be located in Sweden, someone who lives in another country and has a phone number of 7 digits is forced to enter also the country prefix (which is usually 2 digits).

 When submitting the form, if the message is sent the form is also cleared.
 I did this adding a code inside the sendEmail.js script.